André Göransson

-André Göransson (born 30 April 1994) is a Swedish tennis player who specializes in doubles.
+André Göransson (born 30 April 1994) is a Swedish professional tennis player who specializes in doubles.
 He has a career-high ATP doubles ranking of world No. 20, achieved on 27 October 2025.
 He is the current No. 1 Swedish doubles player.
 Göransson has won three ATP Tour doubles titles as well as fourteen ATP Challenger titles and two Futures titles.
 In singles his career-high is No. 773, achieved on 25 September 2017.

 College career

 Göransson played college tennis at the University of California, Berkeley.

 Professional career

 2020-2021: First ATP title & top 100, Major quarterfinal

 He won his first ATP doubles title at the 2020 Maharashtra Open partnering Christopher Rungkat.
 He reached the top 100, at world No. 81, on 10 February 2020.

 At the 2021 Wimbledon Championships Göransson and his partner Casper Ruud made the quarterfinals of the men's doubles tournament.

 At the ATP 250 tournament 2021 Stockholm Open, he reached the quarterfinals with Swedish compatriot Robert Lindstedt.
 He reached a career-high ranking of World No. 64 on 8 November 2021.